gabrieltseng/datascience-projects/computer_vision/object_detection/README.md

 of the label vector (i.e. the element representing background) is ignored, so the model is trained to recognize an absence of object
 (as opposed to explicitly recognizing background).

 Note that a loss function which associated each anchor box to an object using jaccard loss can be found at `voc.models.SSDLOss`.
+In addition, a weight was introduced (`alpha` in the SSD paper) to make the magnitudes of the bounding box and label loss comparable, ensuring both were trained.

-After training until early stopping (also using cyclical learning rate with stepsize = 0.5 epochs to allow for early stopping), and with non-maximum suppression (nms), the model yielded the following (cherrypicked) results (for a look at 10 random results, with and without NMS, see [the multi object notebook](2-multi-object-detection.ipynb)):
+After training until early stopping (also using cyclical learning rate with stepsize = 0.5 epochs to allow for early stopping), and with non-maximum suppression (NMS), the model yielded the following (slightly cherrypicked) results (for a look at the 10 random results from which these 3 were taken, with and without NMS, see [the multi object notebook](2-multi-object-detection.ipynb)):

 <img src="diagrams/SSD_output.png" alt="ssd output" height="300px"/>